Immerse yourself in nature

 You’ll probably also spot red Torii, or gates built as part of Shinto shrines which symbolise the transition from the mundane into the sacred world.
 One of the most impressive Torii is the floating one in Miyajima – the island of the gods – as part of the Itsukushima shrine.
 This can be easily accessed when staying in Hiroshima.

 Shopping and souvenirs with a twist

 In Japan, you’ll find merchandising and plush toys about almost everything, especially at toy shops like Kiddy Land.
-In the neighbourhoods that surround the Tsukiji fish market in Tokyo and the Nishiki fish market in Kyoto, you’ll find local artisan shops that offer ceramics, condiments and kitchenware at very good prices.
+In the neighbourhoods that surround the Tsukiji fish market in Tokyo and the Nishiki fish market in Kyoto, you’ll find local artisan shops that offer ceramics, condiments and kitchenware at reasonable prices.

-In most Japanese cities you’ll also find the popular shopping chain ‘Don Quijote’ where you can buy all kinds of items, from toiletries to green tea kit-kats at affordable prices, if you can bear the crowds and the queues!
+In most Japanese cities you’ll also find the popular shopping chain ‘Don Quijote’ where you can buy all kinds of items, from toiletries to green tea kit-kats at affordable prices, if you can bear the crowds and the queues.

 Suggested Japan Bite-Sized Trips & Itineraries

+Is Japan the place for your next holiday?
 Simply pick and choose your favourite bite-sized trips or ready-made itineraries, add them to your Travel Plan and request a quote.
 It’s easy.
 Our Travel Specialists will then put together a holiday that’s right for you.
 Plus you’ll have the same team for the life of your booking & support from our local partners on the ground 24/7.